Termeh, The Persian Silk Delicacy

 Yazd and Isfahan are the main cities famous for their efforts in making Termeh famous worldwide.
 The history of Termeh is connected to the silk road.
 Merchants brought silk to Iran through this road when Iranian ingenuity used this opportunity to introduce a masterpiece like Termeh to the world.

 One of the main destinations amazed by Termeh was India.
 Iranian and Indian cultures are similar and have a lot in common.
-People of India also played a huge role in the ongoing progression of Termeh, especially with their usage of vibrant colors, and unique designs.
+The people of India also played a huge role in the ongoing progression of Termeh, especially with their usage of vibrant colors, and unique designs.

 Traditional and Modern Usage of Termeh